DanielCortild/SWE-Solver/README.md

 # Shallow Water Equations Solver

-This package provides a well-balanced solver for the one-dimensional Saint-Venant equations, based on the principles outlined in [this paper](https://github.com/DanielCortild/SWE-Solver/blob/main/paper.pdf?raw=true).
+This package provides a well-balanced solver for the one-dimensional Saint-Venant equations, based on the principles outlined in [this paper](https://github.com/DanielCortild/SWE-Solver/blob/main/paper.pdf?raw=true) and [this presentation]((https://github.com/DanielCortild/SWE-Solver/blob/main/presentation.pdf?raw=true)).

 ## Installation